iNAFOG/SentimentAnalysis/README.md

 ## Acknowledgments

-Special thanks to open-source libraries and datasets that made this project possible!
+Special thanks to TensorFlow/Keras for making deep learning accessible and to the open-source community for support and inspiration!